dgarciacampelo/restful-api-with-flask/README.md

-# restful-api-with-flask
+# Building RESTful APIs with Flask

-Linkedin Learning: Building RESTful APIs with Flask
+This repository contains the code for the course [Building RESTful APIs with Flask](https://www.linkedin.com/learning/building-restful-apis-with-flask/) by Bruce Van Horn.